June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 5. Lavender (Lavandula angustifolia): The Soothing Harmonizer

 Lavender brings a floral, calming scent that soothes anxiety and raises the vibrational frequency of a space.
-While its use in smudging is more common in European folk traditions, lavender works beautifully for rest, relaxation, and emotional balance.
+While its use in smudging is more common in European folk traditions, lavender works well for rest, relaxation, and emotional balance.

 When to use lavender